gdoumenc/coworks/docs/tech_quickstart.rst

 	(project) $ curl -H "Authorization:token" http://127.0.0.1:5000/
 	Stored value 20.

-*Beware* : the value stored is just for example, if the lambda is redeployed or another lambda instance used the value is lost.
+*Beware* : the value is stored in memory just for this example, if the lambda is redeployed or another lambda instance is used the value is lost.

 Complete
 --------